jp3tty/dungeon-dice/README.md

 ### Monster Defeat Mechanics (Latest)
 - **Fixed all companion monster defeat abilities** to match game rules exactly
-- **Fighters, Clerics, and Mages** now properly defeat ALL monsters of their specific types
+- **Fighters, Clerics, and Mages** can now choose between defeating ALL of their primary monster type OR individual monsters of other types they can handle
+- **Enhanced player choice** - When companions have monsters of their primary type, players can choose their preferred strategy
 - **Champions** can defeat all monsters of a chosen type (player selects which type)
 - **Thieves** correctly defeat any single monster (unchanged)
 - **Enhanced user experience** with clear messaging for multiple monster defeats